Personal injury trusts and compensation for injury – our speciality.

 Personal injury trust

-A personal injury trust allows you to hold and use your injury compensation and keep your means tested benefits.
+A personal injury trust allows you to hold and use injury compensation and keep your means tested benefits.
 It is the only legitimate way to protect your means tested benefits and keep and use compensation.
 If held in a trust, the benefit rules allow compensation paid to you for an injury to be ignored.
 The same rules apply if you need local authority care.

 - an introduction to personal injury trusts here,